 Life today…a husband, two grown sons, house and home (which has now become a career).
 Looking back I think how did I get to my unintentional “redesigned life.”

-I’m the owner and founder of Intentional Designs, Inc. that started out as a residential and hospitality interior design firm in Bucks County …
+I’m the owner and founder of Intentional Designs, Inc. that started out as a residential interior decorating company in Bucks County …

-And today, our expanded on-line home decor store https://IntentionalDesigns.com/Shop, offers a selection of beautiful custom quality draperies & pillows, table top linens & entertaining pieces plus home decor accessories.
+And today, our expanded online home decor store https://intentionaldesigns.com offers a selection of beautiful custom quality draperies & pillows, tabletop linens & entertaining pieces plus home decor accessories.